chen-keinan/openshift-ordeal/README.md

-# Under Construction - in Progress:)
+# Under Construction - in Progress :)

 --------------------------------------------------------------------------------------------------------